 Garage Size Chart

 Compare common garage sizes before choosing plans.
+This garage sizes chart helps you review 1-car and 2-car garage dimensions, including 20×20, 24×24, and 24×30 layouts.
 For many homeowners planning a detached two-car garage, 24×24 is the practical starting point because it gives better vehicle clearance, door swing, storage, and everyday usability than a tight 20×20 layout.

 20×20 vs. 24×24 vs. 24×30 Two-car garage planning Buyer-friendly size comparison